Trzciniec culture: Characteristics

 The best known settlements of the Trzciniec culture were in Złota Pińczowska, Więcławice Świętokrzyskie, Goszyce, and west Bondyrz, close to the kurgans of Guciów.
 Some of these sites include important treasures containing materials such as ornamental gold and silver like in Stawiszyce and Rawa Mazowiecka.

 Burial rite of the Trzciniec culture is characterized by regional preferences in using inhumation and cremation.
 Cases of inhumation were discovered in Wolica Nowa, in the form of kurgans.
 Evidence of kurgan inhumation have been found at Łubna-Jakusy, whereas kurgan cremation has been found at Guciów.

 There is evidence for the use of chariots by the Trzciniec culture.
+There is also evidence for patrilocality.

 A decorated bronze diadem with a central solar cross motif from Dratów in Poland, belonging to the Trzciniec culture, is a unique find from central Europe in this period.

 Genetics

 Mittnik et al. (2018) examined the remains of seven possible Trzciniec individuals buried in Turlojiškė, Lithuania between 2,100 BC and 600 BC.
 The three samples of Y-DNA extracted belonged to haplogroup R1a1a1b (two samples) and CT, while the seven samples of mtDNA extracted belonged to haplogroup U5a2a1, T2b (three samples), H5, H4a1a1a3, and H.

 Juras et al. (2020) examined the mtDNA of eighty individuals ascribed to the Trzciniec culture.
 The individuals were determined to be closely related to peoples of the Corded Ware culture, Bell Beaker culture, Únětice culture, and the Mierzanowice culture.
 They were notably genetically different from peoples of the neighboring Strzyżów culture, which displayed closer genetic relations to cultures further east.